Apostille, legalization and notarization

 Our apostille and legalization services ensure you get the required Italian governmental authority authentication of documents for their international use.

 What is the difference between apostille and legalization?

 Apostille and legalization are both administrative procedures through which an official document issued in Italy (e.g. court documents, administrative documents, notarial acts, official certificates etc.) is authenticated and certified to be used outside of Italy.
-Often the document has to be authenticated by an Italian public notary before it can apostilled or legalized.
+Often, the document must be authenticated by an Italian public notary before it can apostilled or legalized.

-Apostille as opposed to legalization is a simpler and faster procedure but it is available only for jurisdictions that are party of the Hague Apostille Convention of 5 October 1961.
-Instead, for jurisdictions that are not part of the Hague Apostille Convention, the document shall be legalized by the Embassy or Consulate in Italy of the country where the documents has to be used.
+As opposed to legalization, apostille is a simpler and faster procedure but it is available only for areas that are party of the Hague Apostille Convention of 5 October 1961.
+Instead, for jurisdictions that are not part of the Hague Apostille Convention, the document shall be legalized by the Embassy or Consulate in Italy of the country where the documents have to be used.